 Since the actual trade item is the same, all boxes from that same trade item from that manufacturer have the same actual product identifier.
-This allows them to be distinguished from at an ana ducta
+This allows them to be distinguished from other products.

-705 other products.

 Each physical box has a barcode label, which may identify not only the product (the same for all boxes) but also the lot number and expiry date (common to a few boxes) and the serial number (which is unique for each box).